Hermela93/linked-list/README.md

 # linked-list
-This is a java lab class linked list repository.
+This is a java lab class linked list and generics repository.